Char Sharp, Author

 I turned my head to better see the woman claiming me.
 She slept on her stomach with her head turned away.
 Long, honey blonde hair spilled down her back and fell over her shoulders, making my heart skip a beat.
 Her honey blonde hair had fallen much the same way.

-Seven years ago, my fiancée, Robin Ann Finch, was declared legally dead.
+Seven years ago, my fiancée, Robin Ann Finch, disappeared and was presumed dead by officials .
 Police found her car at the bottom of the river.
 The window open, her purse and cell phone still inside.
 No proof of life.
 No proof of death.
 She walked off the face of the earth and obliterated her tracks.

 Since they never found her body, the hope she lived constantly blazed inside me.
 Hard, concrete evidence stoked the flames.
 Her so-called accident happened on the road to her parents’ mountain cabin.
 I shadowed the investigator’s inspection of the roadway and surrounding area.
 The investigator found tire marks on the surface of the roadway, acceleration scuff marks, which showed her car started from a stopped position on the road.
 It accelerated to a high rate of speed, and the absence of skid marks on the pavement meant no brakes were applied to stop the car from flying over the side of the mountain road into the river.